lsst-sqre/sqr-091/index.rst

 Network protocol specifications must include all of the following:

 #.
 An encoding for all of the data types listed in :ref:`data-types`.
+   For object labels whose values are list data types, this must include how to use the singular and plural forms of the label.

 #.
 A specification for how a client should send a request.